 Traditional Valve Repair

 Valve repair is a technically challenging procedure, and the success and outcome depend on the surgeon’s experience and skill, as well as the condition of the patient’s valve.
 This is why you should have the procedure performed by a surgeon with experience in valve repair at a hospital where many of these procedures are performed each year.

 Traditional tricuspid valve repair is an open-heart procedure.
 During the surgery, your heart is stopped so the surgeon can work on a still heart.
 A heart-lung bypass machine is used to circulate your blood through your body.
-At the Miller Family Heart & Vascular Institute, the heart surgeon and cardiologist often use transesophageal echocardiography during the operation to check the valve’s function before and after surgery.
+At the Miller Family Heart, Vascular & Thoracic Institute, the heart surgeon and cardiologist often use transesophageal echocardiography during the operation to check the valve’s function before and after surgery.
 A surgeon who is skilled in heart valve repair can perform several different repair procedures to separate leaflets that have fused, repair leaflets that are torn and reshape parts of the valve, depending on the valve problem.

 These techniques include: